DoubleDownBranding/doubledown-branding/content/blog/example.md

 ---
-title: "Welcome to the DoubleDown Blog"
+title: hello world
-date: "2025-07-24"
+date: 2025-07-24
-thumbnail: "/images/uploads/blog-placeholder.jpg"
+thumbnail: /images/uploads/blog-placeholder.jpg
 ---
 This is your first blog post.
 You can edit or delete it via the Netlify CMS admin panel.